utelle/wxsqlite3/readme.md

 With the release of SQLite version 3.32.0 on May 22, 2020 critical changes to the public SQLite code finally took officially effect, although they weren't officially announced.
 They were introduced on Feb 7, 2020: ["Simplify the code by removing the unsupported and undocumented SQLITE_HAS_CODEC compile-time option"](https://www.sqlite.org/src/timeline?c=5a877221ce90e752).
 As a consequence, updating the _wxSQLite3 encryption extension_ to support SQLite version 3.32.0 and later was no longer possible.

 Since August 2020 a new implementation of an encryption extension, capable of supporting SQLite version 3.32.0 and later, is available as a separate project, [SQLite3 Multiple Ciphers](https://github.com/utelle/SQLite3MultipleCiphers).
-Starting with the release of **wxSQLite3 4.6.0** this new implementation will be used.
+Starting with the release of **wxSQLite3 4.6.0** this new implementation is used.

 ## Table of Contents